We will take a closer look at the Breville BJE430SIL The Juice Fountain Cold Review, an 850 Watts centrifugal juicer.

 - Not noisy.
 It is slightly quieter than the competition.
 You won’t wake up anyone if you are juicing early in the morning.
 (Unless you have the juicer right next to their head)

 - Limited performance for leafy greens.
 Like any high-speed centrifugal juicer, this one also will not squeeze much juice from them.
 For that purpose, you may consider masticating slow speed juicer.
 Keep in mind, they are much slower and require the food to be cut down into small pieces.

 You have to give credit to the Breville BJE430SIL.
 It managed to stay amongst bestsellers facing some severe competition.
-Here are a few of them:

-Breville BJE430SIL vs Mueller Juicer Ultra 1100W
+Breville BJE430SIL vs. Mueller Juicer Ultra 1100W

 With Mueller, they are 15 000 to 18000, compared to 6 500 and 13 000.
 Higher speeds mean higher temperatures, which can destroy some nutrients.

-Breville BJE430SIL vs Kenwood JE850 Excel Juicer
+Breville BJE430SIL vs. Kenwood JE850 Excel Juicer

-Breville BJE430SIL vs Nutri-Stahl Juicer Machine – 700W
+Breville BJE430SIL vs. Nutri-Stahl Juicer Machine – 700W

 This juicer has a slightly lower price and power.
-It has high-efficiency steel microblade, but smaller feeding chute, around 2,7 inches.
+It has high-efficiency steel microblade but a smaller feeding chute, around 2,7 inches.
 The speed settings are the same, two in both cases.